-In both these cases, your UK tax refund position should not be affected by any foreign earnings; however, it is safest to wait until the end of the tax year to double-check the figures (you may need to ask a professional adviser or a body like TaxAid to help you).
-Once you are satisfied that your foreign earnings are not going to affect your UK refund position, you can look forward to HMRC’s electronic reconciliation system calculating your repayment at the end of the tax year and automatically issuing you with a cheque.
-Alternatively, you can trigger this process by contacting HMRC or by completing their online form.
+In both these cases, although strictly you should complete a tax return to tell HMRC about the income, there should not be any tax to pay on it.
+Your UK tax refund position should therefore not be affected by any foreign earnings; however, it is safest to wait until the end of the tax year to double-check the figures (you may need to ask a professional adviser to help you or if you cannot afford one, a charity like TaxAid).
+Once you are satisfied that your foreign earnings are not going to affect your UK refund position, you can either submit a form P85 or look forward to HMRC’s electronic reconciliation system calculating your repayment at the end of the tax year and automatically issuing you with a cheque.

-Waiting until the end of the tax year to do a quick reconciliation may seem a bit over the top but it is better than getting a tax refund, only to have to pay it back to HMRC later on.
+Waiting until the end of the tax year to do a quick check of your figures may seem a bit over the top but it is better than getting a tax refund, only to have to pay it back to HMRC later on.

 We appreciate that this is quite convoluted, so have summarised the thought process in a flow chart.

 In any other case, you may need to file a tax return to fully reconcile your tax position.